 True to polytechnic philosophy, the university offers hands-on, challenging, small classes, as well as unique capstone and internship opportunities, taught by exceptional scholars.
 Therefore, at this time, the University does not have a separate honors program.

 Florida Poly will grant three degrees of distinction to graduating undergraduate students.

-In addition, each dean has the option to select, on the basis of exceptional achievement, 1% of the college's graduates or one student per semester to graduate with distinction.
+In addition, the Provost or the Provost's designee has the option to select, on the basis of exceptional achievement, 1% of the college's graduates or one student per semester to graduate with distinction.

 Students will be immersed in their chosen field of study beginning in their freshman year.
 Sophomore year will include laboratory experiences that focus on programmatic foundations.